jeiglsperger/Master-Thesis/README.md

 `augmentation.py`
 `helper.py`

+### DataIngestSchachtschneider

+The scripts are based on scripts of @FlorianHaslbeck

 ## Citation
 **DGW**: Iwana, Brian Kenji; Uchida, Seiichi (2020): Time Series Data Augmentation for Neural Networks by Time Warping with a Discriminative Teacher.
 Available online at http://arxiv.org/pdf/2004.08780v1.